About the Journal

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of research.

 Other Education is currently a 'platinum' journal without gold author processing charges (APCs) or green waits.
 We reserve the right to ask for a small APC where institutionally viable.
 We would never levy a charge to an individual author but refusal by a university to pay an APC may require an author to publish without affiliation, as an independent scholar (for that piece).
+Everything is a discussion with the author's and the journal's well-being in mind.

 Other Education is presently a fund-free organisation, which means that all the work is done on a voluntary basis.